-There is evidence of long-term immunity to re-infection, though the duration of immunity is unknown.
-It is also possible to become re-infected with different strains of cholera.
+There is evidence of long-term immunity after a cholera infection, although the duration of immunity is unknown.
+It is possible to become re-infected with different strains of cholera.

 Cholera infection in the United States is very rare, and most cases are due to travel or consumption of contaminated food.

 - If you are traveling to countries known to have cholera, ask your doctor about cholera vaccination.

 - Avoid drinking untreated water (streams, lakes, and ponds) or water from unknown sources.
 Avoid bottled water with broken seals.

 - If you are unsure of the safety of water, drink only water that you have boiled for at least one minute or treated with chlorine or household bleach.

 - Wash your hands thoroughly with soap after using the bathroom, after changing diapers, and before preparing foods.

 - Cook and eat all foods right after they are prepared.
 Avoid undercooked or raw fish or shellfish.

 - Ensure the proper disposal of all bodily wastes (including the laundering or disposal of soiled diapers).